adventuregamestudio/ags-manual-source/ScriptManagedStructs.md

 As managed objects are stored in the dynamic memory, they cannot be at the same time stored in regular variables.
 Instead you are using a ["pointer" type variable](Pointers) to access them.
 In simple words, "pointer" is a variable that stores not the object itself, but a reference to an object.
 You may think of it as a "link" to an object.
 The interesting part here is that a pointer is not a exclusive reference to the object: same managed object may be referenced by multiple pointer variables, and the same pointer variable may be assigned a different object's reference over time.
 That's like switching a link from one object to another.
 Pointers may be assigned special value called "null", in which case they point "nowhere".
 Assigning a pointer to another pointer will copy the reference, making both pointers share a link to the same object.

 Engine has to take precaution against deleting a managed object while there are any pointer variables which have it assigned.
-Would an object get deleted while there are still pointers referencing to it, these pointers will point to an invalid space in memory.
+Would an object get deleted while there are still pointers referencing it, these pointers will point to an invalid space in memory.
 This problem is solved by a internal system called "reference counting".
 "Reference count" is a number of active references to a managed object.
 Whenever you assign an object to a pointer variable, a reference count increases by 1.
 Whenever you remove such reference, by either replacing with different object, or assigning a "null", a reference count decreases by 1.
 When reference count becomes 0 the object gets deleted automatically.

 There are couple of logical consequences of reference counting.
 One is that you must remove all references in order to delete the object.
-If you have multiple pointers refering to the same object, you must set them all to "null" before it gets deleted.
+If you have multiple pointers referring the same object, then you must set them all to "null" before it gets deleted.
 If at least one pointer keeps this reference, the object will be staying in memory.
-Another is that if you assign the managed object to the only pointer variable, and that is a local variable inside a function, then such variable will get removed when the function ends, and managed object will get deleted automatically.
+Another thing is that if you assign the managed object to the only pointer variable, and that is a local variable inside a function, then such variable will get removed when the function ends, and managed object will get deleted automatically.
 This is handy when you need it to stay only for the duration of a function, but if you want it to stay afterwards, then you will have to either return the pointer from function (if it's called from another function), or copy the reference to a global pointer variable.

 Speaking of copying pointers, pointers are one of the few types in AGS script that may be copied (other being trivial types such as `int`, `float`, `char` and `bool`).
 This makes it possible to use them as function parameters, and function's return values.
 Which in turn lets pass or return a reference to a managed object, which is a very convenient ability.